Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/README.md

 Imagine a website with three pages built with React using React Router.
 The Router and Route components might be arranged like this:

 - Router
+  - Routes
     - Route - Home Page
     - Route - About Page
     - Route - Map Page

 A Route is responsible for displaying components.
 Routes have a path property: when the path matches the URL in the address, the Route displays the appropriate component, otherwise not.